Agu1laredu/softwaremoon/README.md

-esto no me esta funcionando
+esto no me esta funcionando en vercel no se porque